oracle/docker-images/OracleJava/README.md

 The build script `build.sh` will tag the JDK 16 image as `16` and also as `16-oraclelinux8`.

-JDK 15, JDK 11, and ServerJRE 8 use `oraclelinux:7-slim` as the default parent image but allow for optionally building on `oraclelinux:8-slim` by using `Dockerfile.8-slim` rather than `Dockerfile`.
+JDK 11 and ServerJRE 8 use `oraclelinux:7-slim` as the default parent image but allow for optionally building on `oraclelinux:8-slim` by using `Dockerfile.8-slim` rather than `Dockerfile`.

 e.g. to build JDK 11 with Oracle Linux 8 rather than the default Oracle Linux 7 run